Benwellonedge28/ULABI/docs/ULABI-DESIGN.md

 precision;

-canonical encoding.
+canonical representation;

+comparison semantics.

 ---

-16. Strings
+20. Strings

-ULABI should use a standardized Unicode representation.
+ULABI should use Unicode.

-UTF-8 should be the primary candidate.
+UTF-8 should be the primary canonical string encoding.

 The specification must define: